rafailpapastamou/cinema-booking-app/README.md

 By following these steps, you can configure the application to use your own database and ensure the proper functioning of the app.
 Please note that the config.xml file is not included in the repository for security reasons, and you need to provide your own database credentials.

 ### APK Download
 If you prefer not to set up your own database, you can download the APK file to experience the app as I have created it.
-Click the button below to download the APK file.<br>
+Click the link below to see the app releases and download the APK file.<br>
 [App Releases](https://github.com/rafailpapastamou/cinema-booking-app/releases)

 ## Technologies Used